-The Torah isn’t so much about God as it is about humans and how we ought to behave.
+While the Torah speaks about God, its central lessons are often about human conduct, teaching us to imitate Divine mercy in our own judgments and interactions.
 This is in large part because we cannot comprehend what God is, only what God does.

 The Torah’s stated cause for the great Flood was a human tendency towards evil: